jklughammer/RefFreeDMA/README.md

 install_github("sheffien/simpleCache")
 ```
 ###Configuration file
 The configuration file is a list of key=value pairs that pass mandatory parameters to RefFreeDMA.sh.
-There are three categories of parameters: [tool paths](#set-toolpaths) that point RefFreeDMA.sh to the required external software if it is not already part of your PATH variable , [default parameters](#adjust-default-parameters-if-required) that might or might not need to be ajusted and [variable parameters](##set-variable-parameters) that are specific to each analysis.
+There are three categories of parameters: [tool paths](#set-tool-paths) that point RefFreeDMA.sh to the required external software if it is not already part of your PATH variable , [default parameters](#adjust-default-parameters-if-required) that might need to be adjusted and [variable parameters](#set-variable-parameters) that are specific to each analysis.
 An example configuration file comes with the [test data set](#quick-start).

 ###Reference genomes for cross-mapping
 Reference genomes for cross-mapping should be provided as one fasta file containing the chromosomes as separate entries.
 These genome fasta files can for example be obtained from UCSC Genome Browser or Ensembl.
 In the [test run](#quick-start) cross-mapping is disabled to avoid this dependency.